elaforge/karya/doc/derivation.md

 where their neighbors are.
 It also gets the last value of the previous call, which is used by control calls, some of which want to interpolate from the previous value.

-### call docs

-Documentation for individual calls is included in the calls themselves, and is extracted and formatted by 'Cmd.CallDoc'.
-'Cmd.Lang.LBlock' provides some functions to emit documentation for the calls in scope at the cursor.

-TODO I should emit documentation for all builtin calls and link it from here.

-### Block calls

-As mentioned in the overview, a note call with the same name as another block will substitute the contents of that block, stretching and shifting it into place.
-If the sub-block uses relative pitches and controls the generated notes will wind up depending on the calling environment.

-Block calls are note calls and go on a note track, but there's also a variant for control tracks.
-The sub-block is expected to have a control track titled `%` whose signal will be substituted into the signal of the calling track.

 ### Slicing and inversion